-Looking for the best lightweight women’s jacket for travel?
-Weather can be sinister at worst and unpredictable at best, especially while traveling.
-That’s why it’s so important to invest in a lightweight jacket to protect you along the way.
+If you’re looking for the best women’s lightweight jacket for travel and everyday life we have you covered.
+A great lightweight jacket is imperative to have as weather can be sinister at worst and unpredictable at best.
+This all especially reigns true when traveling.
+That’s why it’s so important to invest in a lightweight women’s jacket that is practical and stylish.

-The best travel jackets should keep the sun off your shoulders during the day, keep you warm in the evening, be comfortable against your skin, and keep you dry during those unexpected downpours.
-Oh yeah, and be light and packable enough that you barely notice it in your carry on!
+The ideal travel jacket should keep the sun off your shoulders during the day, keep you warm in the evening, be comfortable against your skin, and keep you dry during those unexpected downpours.
+Oh yeah, and be light and packable enough that you barely notice it in your carry on or purse.

 Helly Hansen W Kirkwall II Raincoat ($125)